kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 // ======================= 3 =========================
 FILE : UIScreenListener_LWOfficerPack
 FUNCTION : CheckOfficerMissionStatus()
-DESCRIPTION : The event hook, OverrideGetPersonnelStatusSeparate, triggers a call to CheckOfficerMissionStatus(); however, the event hook is never triggered.
+DESCRIPTION : The event OverrideGetPersonnelStatusSeparate calls CheckOfficerMissionStatus(); however, this particular event is never triggered.
-STATUS : SOLVED SINCE EVENT NEVER TRIGGERED.
+STATUS : EVENT IS NEVER TRIGGERED - MIGHT WANT TO UPDATE IT ANYWAYS.

 // ======================= 4 =========================
 FILE : UIScreenListener_SquadSelect_LW
 FUNCTION : OnInit()
 DESCRIPTION : When in a UISquadSelect screen, sets bInSquadEdit to the value of `SCREENSTACK.IsInStack(class'UIPersonnel_SquadBarracks').
 This determines what type of information will and will not be displayed on the UISquadSelect screen.
 SOLUTION :
-	1.]
+- 1.]
+Create a new LWotC function, IsNamedClassInStack(name), making use of Object's "final function bool IsA(name ClassName)".
+If the controller is not active, perform the normal code; if the controller is active, do a search using my new code.
+I might be able to make use of X2EventListener_Soldiers.GetScreenOrChild(name ScreenType).
+- 2.]
 Within LWotC code, return immediately if a controller is active.
 Then add a screen listener in this mod which does basically the same thing.
-	2.]
-Create a new LWotC function, IsNamedClassInStack(name), making use of Object's "final function bool IsA(name ClassName)".
-	If the controller is not active, perform the normal code; if the controller is active, do a search using my new code.
 STATUS : TO DO

 // ======================= 5 =========================
 FILE : UIScreenListener_SquadSelect_LW
 FUNCTION : OnSquadManagerClicked()
-STATUS : SOLVED SINCE NEVER CALLED
+STATUS : FUNCTION NEVER CALLED - MIGHT WANT TO UPDATE IT ANYWAYS

 // ======================= 6 =========================
 FILE : UIScreenListener_SquadSelect_LW
 FUNCTION : OnSaveSquad()
 DESCRIPTION : If bInSquadEdit is true, the launch button's click delegate calls OnSaveSquad().
 When it is clicked, the scren stack is popped until Barracks, which is a UIPersonnel_SquadBarracks.
 SOLUTION : Depends on #4.
-Will definitely have to base it on OnUnrealCommand, itstead of a button click though.
+Will definitely have to base it on OnUnrealCommand, instead of a button click though.
 Could probably put some code in UIScreenListener_RobojumperSquadSelect.OnRobojumperSquadSelectClick(); need to think about it.
 STATUS : TO DO